 Format for reproduction

-The NRT Logo can only be reproduced from hard or electronic copies provided by the National VET Regulator.
+The NRT Logo can only be reproduced from hard or electronic copies provided by the Council.

 The NRT logo consists of both the triangular shape and the descriptor.
 The triangle is not to be used without the descriptor.
 The typeface is Fritz Quadrata.
 Under no circumstances is the descriptor to be typeset in any other typeface.